VSTARWriter/redacted-project-docs/content/how-to/lock-bit.md

 - Processing paperwork for the bit.
 - Waiting for customer confirmation.
-- Investigating a discrepancy
+- Investigating a discrepancy.
-- Preventing accidental transfers
+- Preventing accidental transfers.

 ## Viewing Locked Bits